JampaUchoa/the-art-of-engineering-management/_chapters/2_getting-promoted.md

 For example, an engineer lacking managerial skills might hold a decision-making meeting without clearly assigning tasks before the meeting ends.
 While the manager may choose to cover for them, meaningful feedback or possible alternative solutions might only surface if the manager knows the engineer's ambitions toward management.

-Try to align with your manager and seek opportunities to learn essential managerial skills while still in your current role as an individual contributor—you can do things like interviewing candidates, running some cerimonies and meetings, and interacting with customers directly.
+Try to align with your manager and seek opportunities to learn essential managerial skills while still in your current role as an individual contributor—you can do things like interviewing candidates, running some ceremonies and meetings, and interacting with customers directly.

 If possible, schedule occasional skip-level meetings with your director as well.
 These conversations offer insights into the company's higher-level challenges and opportunities to build rapport with someone who could potentially become your future boss.